guylamar2006/SteamNix/README.md

 # Features
 * Zero Desktop Bloat.
 Gamescope is used as window manager.
-* Latest Kernel and NTsync
+* Latest Kernel and NTsync enabled
-* FPS improvement over stock NixOS kernel.
 * Clean, textless boot.
 Similar to SteamDeck bootup.
 Minus the Splash logo.
 * Read-only system files and binaries to prevent corruption or malware.
 * Boot menu with previous system states, incase update breaks system, allowing you to boot to a previous good state.